Use Caution

-Can Dogs Eat Olive Oil?
-Yes — In Very Small Amounts
+Can Dogs Have Olive Oil?
+Yes — Small Amounts, Coat and Skin Benefits

 This food requires caution.
 Read the details carefully before feeding.